Relationship Challenges Faced by Emotionally Intense and Sensitive People

 From the get-go, intense people see the world and feel the world differently.
 Being out-of-sync comes with its challenges.
 Here are some of the obstacles intense people face in intimate relationships or the lack of them.

-Just as in childhood, intense people feel alone in the world.
+Just as in childhood, intense adults feel alone in the world.
 As you are wired differently, true peers have always been hard to come by.
 You have a lifelong yearning for a soulmate.
 A romantic partner may seem like an ‘obvious’ answer to the gaping hole in your soul, but the reality might leave you disappointed.
-Even if you had met someone or made a friend with whom you have a reciprocal connection, you find yourself outgrowing them.
+Even if you have met someone or made a friend with whom you have a reciprocal connection, you find yourself outgrowing them.
 The best scenario would be to have a committed partner who can grow with you, but not all of us are fortunate enough to have found such a person.

 “Remember to look up at the stars and not down at your feet.
 Try to make sense of what you see and wonder about what makes the universe exist.
 Be curious.
 And however difficult life may seem, there is always something you can do and succeed at.
 It matters that you don’t just give up.”